-The 35-square-mile Thingvellir is one of three national parks in Iceland, the others being Vatnajökull glacier in southeast Iceland and Snæfellsnes Peninsula in western Iceland.
+The 35-square-mile Thingvellir is one of three national parks in Iceland, the others being Vatnajökull glacier in the southeast of the country and Snæfellsnes Peninsula in the west.

-Once you've spent some time exploring this unique park and snapping plenty of photos, it's time to set off to the next destination on our Iceland driving itinerary: Kerið crater lake.
+Once you've spent some time exploring this unique park and snapping plenty of photos, it's time to set off to the next destination on our Iceland self-drive itinerary: Kerið crater lake.

 This geothermal field features bubbling mud pits and a handful of active geysers that spew water into the air every few minutes.
-There are only a few places in the world where you can see something like this, so it's definitely worth including on your Iceland itinerary.
+There are only a few places in the world where you can see something like this, so it's definitely worth including on your Iceland trip plan.